 You can read all our Hong Kong Disneyland tips, including how to beat the crowds and Read our Tips for Visiting Hong Kong Disneyland here

 Ocean Park Hong Kong

 Long before Mickey Mouse and his crew graced Hong Kong with their presence, Ocean Park had been one of the most popular kids activities in Hong Kong for years.
-Part aquarium, part zoo, part amusement park, Ocean Park is one of the most popular days out for Hong Kong kids.
+Part aquarium, part zoo, part amusement park, Ocean Park is one of the favourite days out for Hong Kong kids.

 Ocean Park is one of the most popular things to do for kids in Hong Kong, with both local families and visiting tourists who arrive by the busload – read our Tips for Visiting Ocean Park with Kids to learn how best to avoid the crowds.

 The Peak is Hong Kong’s most popular attraction (yes even more popular than Disneyland), with people flocking here to admire the best views over the city from its viewing platform at 428m above sea level.

 The best way to reach the Peak is to take the Peak Tram.
 The journey aboard the world’s steepest funicular railway is less than five minutes long, covering just 1.4 kilometres – but climbing almost 400 metres in this time, making it a fun trip.

 Once at the top, there is plenty to keep the kids occupied.
 There’s the Trick Eye Museum, the Art of Chocolate Museum and Madame Tussauds, plus a playground all located within the Peak Galleria.
 Another (nicer) playground is a short walk up a steep hill at Mount Austin Park.